Reproducibility Pack

 Depending on the release, the results directory may also include summary and metrics artifacts that are useful for spot-checking completeness.

-What preseal.json adds
+What run_manifest.json still adds

 Recommended audit workflow